 Unmanned aerial vehicles (UAVs) offer an effective solution for agricultural data collection due to their affordability, agility, and efficiency in large-scale sensing and monitoring.
-In recent years, UAVs have been used for applications such as yield prediction, plant health monitoring, and pesticide spraying(Aslan et al. 2022).
-However, collecting data in complex environments like dense orchards and greenhouses remains challenging due to the difficulty of developing aerial robots that can navigate safely and reliably in these settings(Velusamy et al. 2021).
-Navigation methods in these environments are often limited, as Global Navigation Satellite System (GNSS) signals can be unreliable, and alternatives like Ultra-Wideband (UWB) or motion capture systems require costly external infrastructure(Gyagenda et al. 2022).
+In recent years, UAVs have been used for applications such as yield prediction, plant health monitoring, and pesticide spraying (Aslan et al. 2022).
+However, collecting data in complex environments like dense orchards and greenhouses remains challenging due to the difficulty of developing aerial robots that can navigate safely and reliably in these settings (Velusamy et al. 2021).
+Navigation methods in these environments are often limited, as signals from the Global Navigation Satellite System can be unreliable, and alternatives like Ultra-Wideband or motion capture systems require costly external infrastructure (Gyagenda et al. 2022).

-Vision-based navigation offers a solution to this challenge by requiring little to no prior knowledge of the environment, making it highly adaptable across different applications while reducing dependence on costly sensors like LiDAR.
+Vision-based navigation offers a solution to this challenge by removing the dependency on external infrastructure, making it adaptable across different environments while reducing reliance on costly sensors like LiDAR.
 For instance, Servières et al. (2021) highlights the advantage of using inexpensive and flexible visual sensors in combination with modern computer vision algorithms.
-For visual-inertial odometry (VIO), state-of-the-art methods include OpenVINS(Geneva et al. 2020), which employs MSCKF for efficient feature tracking, OKVIS(Leutenegger et al. 2015), which uses a sliding-window optimization approach, and VINS-Mono(Qin et al. 2018), which leverages factor graph optimization for high-accuracy state estimation.
-Meanwhile, for purely visual SLAM, ORB-SLAM(Mur-Artal et al. 2015) remains a widely used method due to its robust feature tracking and loop closure capabilities.

-Although most state-of-the-art navigation packages are open source and have an active user community, their setup and implementation still require expertise in visionbased systems and state estimation.
-Even with detailed usage instructions, these algorithms are often tailored to specific hardware setups and require precise sensor specifications, making adaptation to other platforms challenging.
-Furthermore, many existing packages lack direct support for simulator integration, forcing users to rely on physical hardware to evaluate and compare navigation methods.
+For visual-inertial odometry (VIO), widely adopted methods include OpenVINS (Geneva et al. 2020), which uses the Multi-State Constraint Kalman Filter (MSCKF) for computationally efficient state estimation; OKVIS (Leutenegger et al. 2015), which performs sliding-window optimization over past states and landmarks; and VINS-Mono (Qin et al. 2018), which applies factor graph optimization to achieve high-accuracy pose estimation.
+For purely visual SLAM, ORB-SLAM (Mur-Artal et al. 2015) remains a popular choice due to its reliable feature tracking and loop closure capabilities.
+Although these state-of-the-art navigation packages are open-source and supported by active user communities, their setup and implementation typically require expertise in vision-based systems and state estimation.
+They offer excellent support for users working with commonly used hardware platforms, with community-shared calibration files and detailed usage instructions.
+However, these resources are primarily tailored to commercial sensors or existing datasets, making it challenging to adapt the systems to custom setups or to evaluate them in simulation without physical hardware.

-While navigation algorithms focus on hardware integration, many simulators have been introduced to accelerate the system development process.
-For instance, Air-Sim(Shah et al. 2018) emphasizes high-quality visuals to reduce the sim-to-real gap, while Flightmare(Song et al. 2021) provides a realistic multi-modal sensor suite for developing control and planning algorithms.
-More recently, the Pegasus Simulator(Jacinto et al. 2024) offers similar realistic visual outputs by leveraging the NVIDIA Isaac Sim as the base framework.
-Our previous work, Zha et al. (2024), improves upon AirSim to better support simulations for agricultural applications.
-However, a gap remains between these simulators and the ability to seamlessly integrate them with state-of-the-art navigation packages.
+On the other hand, many simulators have been introduced to accelerate the system development process.
+For instance, AirSim (Shah et al. 2018) emphasizes high-quality visuals to reduce the sim-to-real gap, while Flightmare (Song et al. 2021) provides a realistic multi-modal sensor suite for developing control and planning algorithms.
+More recently, the Pegasus Simulator (Jacinto et al. 2024) offers similar realistic visual outputs by leveraging the NVIDIA Isaac Sim as the base framework.
+Our previous work (Zha et al. 2024) builds upon AirSim to better support simulations for agricultural applications.
+While the photorealistic rendering capabilities of these simulators are well suited for dataset generation, a gap remains in their integration with state-of-the-art navigation packages.
 Constructing a simulator that interfaces with existing navigation algorithms faces several key challenges: i) providing accurate sensor calibration information, ii) ensuring compatibility in sensor output formats, iii) enabling initialization process for proper localization, and iv) managing the rendering overhead in image generation.
-We build upon our previous work to propose a simulator that addresses these challenges while maintaining the focus on agricultural applications, making it easier for users to evaluate and experiment with different navigation methods.
+We build upon our previous work to propose a simulator that addresses these challenges while maintaining the focus on agricultural applications, making it easier for users to evaluate and experiment with different vision-based navigation methods for UAVs.
 In Section 2, we introduce the improved modular communication structure.
 Section 3 outlines the key features of our simulator, and example use cases are provided in Section 4.